MapColonies/geopackage_validator/README.md

 # geopackage_validator
-This is pythonic package providing useful validating utilities to test gpkg (geopackages) file
+This is pythonic package providing useful validating utilities to test gpkg (geopackages) files